lukix/calcspace/README.md

-# Math IDE
+# Calc Space
-Math IDE lets you write sequences of math expressions and instantly evaluate them for any input data that you provide.
+Calc Space lets you write sequences of math expressions and instantly evaluate them for any input data that you provide.

 ## Development